 This converts silent hallucination into visible uncertainty.

-Step 4: For code, demand runnable artifacts
+Step 4: For code, demand runnable artifacts and pin the version

-Replace "how do I use the OpenAI Python SDK to stream a response" with:
+Replace how do I use the OpenAI Python SDK to stream a response with:

-Write a runnable Python script using openai==1.40.0.
+Write a runnable Python script using the current OpenAI SDK (openai 2.x, Responses API).

 Include the exact import line.

-At the end, list every method, class, and parameter you used, and mark each as VERIFIED-FROM-DOCS or UNCERTAIN.
+At the end, list every method, class, and parameter you used, and mark each as

 Step 5: Cross-check every named entity